Have you ever been scammed?

 Yes, the truth is that the customer bought the product thinking that he can learn stuff on how to make money online, but he ends up with some PDF or some outdated information that is available for example on YouTube for Free.

-He has this option to get a refund, though.
+He has the option to get a refund, though.

 Now the question is, was he scammed?